9 Different Types Of Laboratories As Of 2026 [Explained]

 The lab tests may include chemical identification, object identification, DNA analysis, fingerprint analysis, document analysis, trace analysis of fibers and hair, or explosive investigations.

-Did you know the first crime lab in the US was founded by Los Angeles Police Department in 1923?
+Did you know the first crime lab in the US was founded by the Los Angeles Police Department in 1923?
 The second one was established by the Bureau of Investigation in 1926.

 1. Medical Laboratory